Go to the profile of Commission Factory

 Blue Colour Psychology

 The colour blue is associated with the sea and the sky.
 For the Egyptians, blue meant that it was close to the heavens of the gods.
 Many associate blue colours with stability, harmony, peace, calm and trust.
-As the saying goes, “feeling blue”, it can also mean feelings of sadness, depression.
+As the saying goes, “feeling blue” can also mean feelings of sadness, depression.

 These are important emotions for advertisers to consider when choosing blue for a colour scheme.
 Some retailers colour their trust certification or free shipping icons in blue because of the associations with trust.

-Examples of The Colour Blue in Marketing
+Examples of the Colour Blue in Marketing

 Facebook, Twitter and Skype are the iconic tech brands that often use blue in their marketing and logos.
-Banks also commonly chosen blue for their colour scheme to help build trust in their brand.
+Banks also commonly choose blue for their colour scheme to help build trust in their brand.

 However, banks are moving away from this traditional colour palette and choosing colours that resonate more with a younger, more modern audience.